Have you ever felt discomfort so strong that it actually manifested into physical symptoms?

 Base your decisions on your values, not time

 I spent years making decisions that lead to an unfulfilled life.
 I did all the ‘right’ things on paper.
 I earned a prestigious degree, worked for multinational corporations, and was smart with my money through investments.
 I knew I wanted to explore different avenues, but every time I sat down to deliberate my next move that damn calculator stood in the way.

 I wanted to go back to school to develop my skills but upon calculation of cost and, more importantly, investment of time I’d fabricate myriad excuses.

 My main reason was ‘if I go back to school now, all the years I should have been making money and being practical would be wasted and I’d face uncertainty as to what my next move would be post graduation.’
-It was on that November morning many years later that I realized that there will never be a right time to do any big change in your life; let your values govern your next move, not a timeline that keeps you stuck.
+It was on that November morning many years later that I realized there’s never a right time to make a big change in your life; let your values govern your next move, not a timeline that keeps you stuck.
 Once I put this fictitious notion of time aside, I made a list of compromises and sacrifices I’d have to make in order to go back to school.
-I felt at peace knowing decisions based on your values resonate with the core of who are and will not turn into regret.
+I felt at peace knowing decisions based on your values resonate with the core of who you are and will not turn into regret.